uqlibrary/technology-training/R/ggplot2_intermediate.md

 ## Open RStudio

-* If you are using your own laptop please open RStudio
-  * Make sure you have a working internet connection
-  * Make sure you have ggplot2 installed

 * On CDS computers:
   * Log in with your UQ username and password
   * Make sure you have a working internet connection